onap/vnfrqts-requirements/docs/Chapter3/index.rst

 Introduction
 ============

-- These requirements are specific to the current release of ONAP.
-  It is the initial release of requirements based on a merge of the Open-O and OpenECOMP requirements.
 - Requirements are identified as either MUST, MUST NOT, SHOULD, SHOULD NOT, or MAY as defined in RFC 2119.
 - Requirements should be targeted to a restricted set of nouns related